blongden73/macrame/pages/index.md

 permalink: /
 section: home
-intro_paragraph: We look back and celebrate the talent that helped us grow into the company we are today.
+intro_paragraph: We look back and celebrate the talent that helped us grow into the design company we are today.
 footer: >-
   # We believe in a world where **everyone can make a living doing what they
   love.**